Aikiro42/Project-45/docs/branch-changelogs/feat.separate-shops.md

+# New
-- Added separate gun shops for each weapon category.
-(TODO)
+- Added dedicated gun shops for each weapon category.